 When North Texas hired Dan McCarney to be its 18th head football coach, the Mean Green knew it was getting a wealth of coaching experience.
 But McCarney’s 30-plus years were just the beginning.

-The Mean Green’s 12-man staff has a combined 267 years of collegiate coaching experience, the vast majority of it at the Division I level.
+The Mean Green’s 12-man staff has a combined over 270 years of collegiate coaching experience, the vast majority of it at the Division I level.
 McCarney’s staff has coached in BCS conferences, BCS bowl games, and with national-championship winners.

 They have prepared players for the National Football League, have coached in the NFL and Canadian Football League, and have played in the NFL.
 All 12 coaches played college football and played in bowls or playoff games.

-They have 80 bowl appearances in more than 30 different bowls - including all of the BCS games - and have been a part of three national champions.
+They have more than 80 bowl appearances in more than 30 different bowls - including all of the BCS games - and have been a part of three national champions.

 There is no part of college football this staff has not experienced.